 All new programme proposals are scrutinised by a member of Academic Quality Services, normally the Academic Quality Enhancement Officer assigned to the proposing Faculty/School.
 The scrutineer will seek to ensure the programme proposal is fully complete and meets minimum standards to be progressed to the Programme Approval Committee for review.

 What Happens if my Proposal does not Pass Initial Scrutiny?

-If your proposal is incomplete or does not meet the required standards, it will be referred back to the proposing College/School with feedback for enhancement.
-The College’s/School’s assigned Academic Quality Enhancement Officer will work with the Programme Proposer to ensure to proposal is completed and brought up to standard where necessary.
+If your proposal is incomplete or does not meet the required standards, it will be referred back to the proposing Faculty/School with feedback for enhancement.
+The Faculty/School’s assigned Academic Quality Engagement Officer will work with the Programme Proposer to ensure to proposal is completed and brought up to standard where necessary.
 This approach maximises the chances of a successful outcome, and makes best use of the Committee’s time.